BuzzedHoney/Manuka/README.md

 # Manuka
 Manuka is a streamlined Windows debloater designed with simplicity in mind, offering an optimal balance between optimization, security, and privacy.
 > [!NOTE]
-> By using this executable you're acknlowedging and agreeing to the [license](https://raw.githubusercontent.com/BuzzedHoney/Manuka/main/LICENSE)'s terms and conditions.
+> By using this executable, you acknowledge and agree to the terms and conditions outlined in the [license](https://raw.githubusercontent.com/BuzzedHoney/Manuka/main/LICENSE).

+> [!WARNING]
+> This app was specifically created for Windows 11 Pro systems, and has minimal testing on other system versions, so it's not guaranteed to function exactly as listed.

 # Features
 ### Optimization